 Major Commissions

-“Nedir?” for orchestra, soprano and chorus, commissioned by Presidential Symphony Orchestra of the Republic of Turkey (CSO) for their season that marks its 200 years, 2025
+“Nedir?” for orchestra, soprano, and chorus, commissioned by the Presidential Symphony Orchestra of the Republic of Turkey (CSO) for the season that marks its 200th year, 2025

 “Kar”, for SATB chorus, commissioned by the Turkish State Choir, 2024

-“Gılgamış”, a parlando opera for narrator, chorus, and ensemble on a text by Şebnem İşigüzel, a project funded by Ernest von Siemens Music Foundation, Klasik Keyifler, Goethe-Institut and Sevda Cenap And Foundation, 2024
+“Gılgamış”, a parlando opera for 3 actors, chorus, and ensemble, libretto by Şebnem İşigüzel, a project funded by the Ernest von Siemens Music Foundation, Klasik Keyifler, Goethe-Institut, and Sevda Cenap And Foundation, 2024

-“The Morn of Silence” commissioned by Goethe Institut for Nina Janssen-Deinzer and Peyee Chen duo, 2021
+“The Morn of Silence” for soprano and clarinet, commissioned by the Goethe Institut for Nina Janssen-Deinzer and Peyee Chen duo, 2021

-A song cycle to be performed by an ensemble with Turkish Music instruments, Project supported by Istanbul Technical University Scientific Research Project and Gedik Sanat, 2021
+“Havuz” a song cycle for soprano, ney, kemençe, viola, and cello, commissioned by Istanbul Technical University Scientific Research Project and Gedik Sanat, 2021

-“Instant Dances XV”, commissioned by Gedik Foundation for Education and Social Aid for Önder Baloğlu’s “Unvoiced Diaries” Project, 2020
+“Instant Dances XV”, for solo violin, commissioned by Gedik Foundation for Education and Social Aid for Önder Baloğlu’s “Unvoiced Diaries” Project, 2020

-“Songs from a Circle: A Ritualistic Drama for One”, commissioned by Diamanda La Berge Dramm, this work is a recipient of Eduart van Benium Stichting Grant, Netherlands, 2017
+“Songs from a Circle: A Ritualistic Drama for One”, for voice and violin, commissioned by Diamanda La Berge Dramm, this work is a recipient of the Eduart van Benium Stichting Grant, Netherlands, 2017

-“Nomad” commissioned by Özcan and Birsen Ulucan, the project supported by Anima Musikae Chamber Orchestra (Budapest), 2017
+“Nomad” for two violins, piano, two percussionists and string orchestra, commissioned by Özcan and Birsen Ulucan, the project supported by Anima Musikae Chamber Orchestra (Budapest), 2017

 “Points” commissioned by Hezarfen Ensemble (İstanbul) for Guitar Plus Festival (Würzburg), funded by Würzburg Hochschule für Music and European Research Council (ERC) project: “Beyond East and West: Developing and Documenting an Evolving Transcultural Musical Practice”, 2016